keenlabs/keen-sdk-net/README.md

 Returns the number of unique actors that successfully (or unsuccessfully) make it through a series of steps.
 “Actors” could mean users, devices, or any other identifiers that are meaningful to you.
 For more information about Funnels, see the [Funnel API documentation](https://keen.io/docs/api/#funnels).

-To perform funnel analysis, `KeenClient` exposes the methods `QueryFunnel` and `QueryFunnelAsync`, which are used as follows.
+To perform funnel analysis, `KeenClient` exposes the methods `QueryFunnel` and `QueryFunnelAsync`, which are used as follows:

 ```
 IEnumerable<FunnelStep> funnelSteps = new List<FunnelStep>